Print stock card.

 Here you have the simple stock card report, you have the initial stock, in, out, balance and the final stock

-For the detailed stock card select the case "detailed report"
+For the detailed stock card select the checkbox "detailed report"

 In the detailed report you have in addition of simple report the picking reference and the date